bkesterbyld/sitewire/content/pages/index.md

         media_width: fourty
       - title: Web software runs a workflow between inspectors and your team
         content: >
-          Independent, licensed GCs review each draw and document any discrepancies and disbursement recommendations for your team.
-Then your team approves the draw and Sitewire notifies your wire team.
+          Independent, licensed GCs review job progress and document disbursement recommendations for your team.
+Then your back office approves the draw and Sitewire notifies your wire department.
         actions: []
         image: /images/websoftware.png
         image_alt: Feature 2 placeholder image